table of contents

 Habitat and Distribution

-Violets are a popular flower in cottage garden.
+Violets are a popular flower in cottage gardens.
 The plant also favours hedgerows and woodlands.

 Parts Used for Food